 The decorator module is over ten years old, but still alive and kicking.
 It is used by several frameworks (IPython, scipy, authkit, pylons, pycuda, sugar, ...) and has been stable for a long time.
 It is your best option if you want to preserve the signature of decorated functions in a consistent way across Python releases.
 Version 4.0 is fully compatible with the past, except for one thing: support for Python 2.4 and 2.5 has been dropped.
 That decision made it possible to use a single code base both for Python 2.X and Python 3.X.
 This is a huge bonus, since I could remove over 2,000 lines of duplicated documentation/doctests.
 Having to maintain separate docs for Python 2 and Python 3 effectively stopped any development on the module for several years.
 Moreover, it is now trivial to distribute the module as an universal wheel since 2to3 is no more required.
 Since Python 2.5 has been released 9 years ago, I felt that it was reasonable to drop the support for it.
 If you need to support ancient versions of Python, stick with the decorator module version 3.4.2.
-This version supports all Python releases from 2.6 up to 3.5.
+The current version supports all Python releases from 2.6 up to 3.6.

-What's New
+What's New in version 4

 - New documentation There is now a single manual for all Python versions, so I took the opportunity to overhaul the documentation.
 So, even if you are a long-time user, you may want to revisit the docs, since several examples have been improved. - Packaging improvements The code is now also available in wheel format.
-Integration with setuptools is also improved: you can now run tests with the command python setup.py test. - Code changes A new utility function decorate(func, caller) has been added.
+Integration with setuptools has improved and you can run the tests with the command python setup.py test too. - Code changes A new utility function decorate(func, caller) has been added.
 It does the same job that was performed by the older decorator(caller, func).
-The old functionality is now deprecated and no longer documented, but still available for now. - New experimental feature The decorator module now includes an implementation of generic functions (sometimes called "multiple dispatch functions").
-The API is designed to mimic functools.singledispatch (added in Python 3.4), but the implementation is much simpler.
+The old functionality is now deprecated and no longer documented, but still available for now. - Multiple dispatch The decorator module now includes an implementation of generic functions (sometimes called "multiple dispatch functions").
+The API is designed to mimic functionls.singledispatch (added in Python 3.4), but the implementation is much simpler.
 Moreover, all decorators involved preserve the signature of the decorated functions.
 For now, this exists mostly to demonstrate the power of the module.
-In the future it could be enhanced/optimized; however, both it and its API could change.
+In the future it could be enhanced/optimized; however, its API could change.
 (Such is the fate of experimental features!)
 In any case, it is very short and compact (less then 100 lines), so you can extract it for your own use.
-Take it as food for thought.
+Take it as food for thought. - Python 3.5 coroutines From version 4.1 it is possible to decorate coroutines, i.e. functions defined with the async def syntax, and to mantain the inspect.iscoroutinefunction check working for the decorated function.